Wolverine971/9takes/src/blog/enneagram/enneagram-types-on-a-first-date.md

 ## Conclusion

-As we unravel the final threads in this exploration, it should be clear how different our expectations can be, particularly on something as personal as a first date.
-This is just the tip of the iceberg.
-The Enneagram holds deeper secrets waiting to be explored.
-Understanding the Enneagram means understanding yourself and those around you better.
-If you liked this, check [what each Enneagram type is like in a relationship](/blog/enneagram/enneagram-types-in-relationships)
+Hopefully it is clear by now how different our expectations can be.

-Also, if you found this helpful, sign up and join 9takes below ⬇️.
-Of course, you are free to decline, but there is much more to explore. 🚀
+But this is just the tip of the iceberg. **The Enneagram goes deeper.** If you liked this, check [what each Enneagram type is like in a relationship](/blog/enneagram/enneagram-types-in-relationships)

 <svelte:head>